jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 1. Stop the debugger.

-Now that you know how to include platform-specific code in your app, a great next step is learning about Cordova plugins.
+Now that you know how to include platform-specific code in your app by placing it in platform-specific **platformOverrides.js** files, a great next step is learning about Cordova plugins.

 <a name="Exercise3"></a>
 ## Exercise 3: Add a Cordova plugin ##